-I’m a WordPress Consultant and Structural Engineer.
-I live in Rockport, Maine with my wife and two sons.
+I’m an engineer living in Seattle, Washington with my wife and two sons.

 My Journey to Web Development & WordPress